lsst-sims/opsim3_config/README.md

 # NEO Run 2

-Configuration is the same as NEO Run1 except twice the number of visits in the North Ecliptic Spur proposal.
+Configuration is the same as NEO Run1 except back-to-back visits in the NES (to make equivalent to 60s exposures).